Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Introduction

 \section{Introduction}

 Throughout this paper, we let $X$ be an $n$-dimensional complex manifold.
 Let $\varphi$ be a plurisubharmonic function on $X$ and let $\mathscr{I}(\varphi)$ be the sheaf of germs of holomorphic functions $f$ such that $|f|^2e^{-\varphi}$ is locally integrable which is called the multiplier ideal sheaf.
-For a singular Hermitian metric $h$ on a holomorphic line bundle $L$, we define the multiplier ideal sheaf by $\mathscr{I}(h):=\mathscr{I}(\varphi)$ where $\varphi$ is the local weight of $h$, i.e. $h=e^{-\varphi}$.
+For a singular Hermitian metric $h$ on holomorphic line bundles, we define the multiplier ideal sheaf by $\mathscr{I}(h)\!=\!\mathscr{I}(\varphi)$ where $h\!=\!e^{-\varphi}$ locally.
 As an invariant of the singularities of the plurisubharmonic functions, the multiplier ideal sheaf play important role in the study of the several complex variables and complex algebraic geometry.

-In vanishing theorems of the type involving multiplier ideal sheaf, the Nadel-Demailly vanishing theorem (cf. \cite{Dem93}, \cite{Nad89}) is well known as an extension of the Kodaira vanishing theorem (cf. \cite{Kod53}), and the Kawamata-Viehweg vanishing theorem (cf. \cite{Kaw82}, \cite{Vie82} and [Dem10,\,Theorem\,6.25]) is a more detailed judgment of the positivity.
+In vanishing theorems of the type involving multiplier ideal sheaf, the Nadel-Demailly vanishing theorem [5,\,28] is well known as an extension of the Kodaira vanishing theorem \cite{Kod53}, and the Kawamata-Viehweg vanishing theorem (cf. [21,\,37] and [7,\,Theorem\,6.25]) is a more detailed judgment of the positivity.
 These theorems are for $(n,q)$-forms, but recently a version for $(p,n)$-forms was presented in \cite{Wat22b}, which was then given in \cite{LMNWZ22} with a more detailed judgment of positivity analogous to Kawamata-Viehweg.